o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 We learned in the previous tutorial that when a prefab is open in [Prefab Edit Mode](/docs/learning-guide/tutorials/entities-and-prefabs/entity-and-prefab-basics#edit-a-prefab), changes to its content are automatically propagated to all instances linked to that prefab.
 Sometimes though, it is useful to alter a prefab instance on its own without affecting the other instances.
 For example, a level may have multiple instances of the same Car prefab, but each car can be a different color.

-The editor provides an **Override UX** mode that allows the content of prefab instances under the prefab that's open for editing to be exposed.
+**Override UX Mode** allows the content of prefab instances under the prefab that's open for editing to be exposed.

-In the below image, the Level is in Prefab Edit Mode while the content of the Car prefab instances is expanded and accessible for editing:
+In the below image, the level is in Prefab Edit Mode while the content of the Car prefab instances is expanded and accessible for editing:

 ![Level in Prefab Edit Mode in Entity Outliner.](/images/learning-guide/tutorials/entities-and-prefabs/level-prefab-edit.png)